Broselow tape: Accuracy

 The most recent version of the Broselow Tape incorporates updated length/weight zones based on the most current National Health and Nutrition Examination Survey data set.
 Utilizing this data set to examine Broselow Tape predictions of actual body weight with the revised zones reveals that approximately 65% of the time the patient's measured length places them in the correct zone for actual weight.
 Of the remaining 35%, ~20% fall into the heavier Broselow-Luten zone above and 13% fall into the lighter zone below, with < 1% outliers falling greater than 1 zone from predicted.
 If the healthcare provider incorporates a visual estimate of body habitus into the prediction, the accuracy of the estimate of actual patient weight is improved, as confirmed in multiple studies.
 Specifically, for drug dosing, the patient's length-based dosing zone can be adjusted up one color zone if the child appears overweight.
 Thus, incorporating a visual estimate of whether the child is overweight provides a simple method to predict actual patient weight that appears to be clinically relevant given the rise in obesity in the U.S.

 Although some medications are best dosed by actual body weight (e.g., succinylcholine), most resuscitation medications are distributed in lean body mass (e.g., epinephrine, sodium bicarbonate, calcium, magnesium, etc.) so that IBW as accurately predicted by length, not the actual body weight, would appear preferable for dosing.
 For most resuscitation medications, the optimal dose is not known, and doses based on IBW or actual weight are likely equally effective.

 The PALS guidelines comment on this issue: "There are no data regarding the safety or efficacy of adjusting the doses of resuscitation medications in obese patients.
 Therefore, regardless of the patient’s habitus, use the actual body weight for calculating initial resuscitation drug doses or use a body length tape with pre-calculated doses."

 Studies on the accuracy of predicting endotracheal tube sizes consistently demonstrate the superiority of length predictions over other methods.
 Unlike medication dosing, body habitus therefore does not affect the accuracy of the prediction.

 Multiple studies have been conducted regarding the effectiveness of the Broselow Tape.
 In 2012, a study with 572 enrolled subjects published that paramedic Broselow measurements correlated well with both scale and ED measurements, underscoring its utility in the prehospital setting.
 There are debates about accuracy in actual weight estimation and its relevance as noted above.
 The tape is still considered by some to be the best tool for predicting actual body weight.

 Design

 The original Broselow tape was divided into 2.5 kg zones for medication doses and eight color zones for equipment selection.
 Subsequent versions of the tape combined dosing and equipment zones such that the eight color zones contained both dosing and equipment information, thus creating a simple visual system for medication and equipment which is used in most hospitals and ambulances.

-The following list identifies which color zones correlate with each estimated weight zone in kilograms (kg) and pounds (lbs).
+The following list identifies which color zones correlate with each estimated weight zone in kilograms (kg) and pounds (lb).